 The list goes on.
 Well, what if I told you that these “excuses” were just your brain’s resistance speaking up from doing your most dangerous and most important work?!

-It’s time for you to finally write that song!
+It’s time for you to finally write and record that song!
 Now, the good news is, your brain’s probably already been working on it for you for months - or even years!
 Lucky for you, you have a head start.
 Get to it!

 So there you go!
 There’s now no reason to be scratching your head on what to write a song about.

-Whether inspiration comes via song prompts, free writes, or ideas you’ve collected over the years - a big part of having inspiration in the first place (in my opinion) is doing all the practical work first.
+As mentioned before, whether inspiration comes via song prompts, free writes, or ideas you’ve collected over the years - a big part of having inspiration in the first place (in my opinion) is doing all the practical work first.
 Yes, this is all the “behind the scenes” prep work!
 In short, when it comes time to be creative - you’ve already laid the groundwork and the foundation for your creativity to flourish!